Appointment of Enduring Guardian

 Can I cancel the appointment of my Enduring Guardian?

-Yes, however it must be in writing using a “revocation of appointment of guardian” form.
-You must sign that form in the presence of an “eligible witness”.
+Yes, if it is in writing using a “revocation of appointment of guardian” form signed in the presence of an “eligible witness”.
 Eligible witnesses include lawyers, Registrars of the Local Court, and approved employees of the NSW Trustee and Guardian or

 If you marry, the appointment is automatically cancelled unless you marry your guardian.